Snaacky/thewiki/README.md

     git clone https://github.com/Snaacky/thewiki.git
     ```

-4. Build and run.
+4. Build and run

     The `retype start` command automatically opens the default web browser on your machine and loads the website into the browser.

     ```sh
     retype start thewiki